‘Dance Moms’ Not Cancelled: Abby Lee Miller & More Original Stars Might Leave

-Dance Moms is rumored to be cancelled as Abby Lee Miller continues to sort out her issues in court.
+Dance Moms is rumored to be canceled as Abby Lee Miller continues to sort out her issues in court.
 However, it looks like Lifetime is pushing for another season anyway.

-Bryan Stinson, who serves as one of the executive producers of the show, revealed on Twitter that Dance Moms will get another season and production for it might begin as early as February 11 in Anaheim.
+Bryan Stinson, who serves as one of the executive producers of the show, revealed on Twitter that Dance Moms would get another season and production for it might begin as early as February 11 in Anaheim.

 Here we go!
 Kicking off another season of #dancemoms!
 Let the haters hate and the lovers luv. #defyingodds pic.twitter.com/gIfd0KwOVf